daskeyboard/daskeyboard-applet--ram-usage/README.md

 ## Example

-Displays the percent of memory used.
+Displays the percentage of memory used.
 Green means a low percent, plenty of memory remaining, Red means you are running out of memory.
 In between you will see shades of green turning to bright red.

 Example with 50% memory used :